 …[a strength is] not something that you’re good at, just like a weakness isn’t something that you’re bad at.
 A strength is an activity that strengthens you.
 That you look forward to doing.
 It’s an activity that leaves you feeling energized, rather than depleted.

-Check out job descriptions
+Check out job descrips

-You get the idea…
+You get the idea.

 Are you most productive in the wee hours of the morning?
 Late hours of the night?

-I currently live and work from Barcelona, Spain, but I work on Eastern timezone, so have to be on Slack and available from 8:30AM to 12PM each day (which is 2:30PM to 6PM my time).
+When working with a remote team, you’ve gotta adapt to their schedule.
+My job requires everyone to be “in the office” during certain hours.
+I currently live and work from Barcelona, Spain, but I work on Eastern timezone, so I have to be on Slack and available from 8:30AM to 12PM each day (which is 2:30PM to 6PM my time).

 It should be one page, typo-free, and formatted nicely.
 Put it in reverse chronological order, with the most important information “above the fold” or at the top of the page.

 You don’t have to get too fancy with the formatting.
 Just use a basic, modern font that’s easy to read.
 And make sure it’s easily skimmable (so don’t cram too much onto that one page).

 Tailor your resume to the job you’re applying to